Employee Engagement in Organization

 Employee engagement theory is the formal idea that organizations can make their workers happier and get more work out of them by challenging, supporting, and inspiring them.
 According to this theory, businesses with high levels of worker motivation and loyalty enjoy employee engagement benefits like lower turnover and less absenteeism, higher customer satisfaction, bigger bottom lines, and more creativity and innovation.
 This idea is linked to best practices for employee engagement, frameworks for employee engagement, and strategies for employee engagement.
 Many employee engagement software tools, employee engagement campaigns, and employee engagement tasks are based on the theories below.

-Theory
+Theory | Best

-Best for
+for |

-The Zinger model
+Zinger model

-The Zinger model would work particularly well for workplaces that are responsive to the idea that everyone has spiritual, emotional, and mental energy levels that can affect their professional relationships and output.
+to the idea that everyone has spiritual, emotional, and mental energy levels

 The Gallup model